akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 ls demoFolder -t
 ```

-What do the -h and -l flags provide?
-Note that flags can be strung together here with the single dash.
+What do the `-h` and `-l` flags provide?
+Note that flags can be strung together with the single dash.

 ```{bash}
 ls demoFolder/ -lth